ben-grande/qusal/README.md

 **Warning**: Not ready for production, development only.
 Breaking changes can and will be introduced in the meantime.
 You've been warned.

-The following projects are incomplete (not a complete list):
+The following projects are unfinished (not a complete list):

-- sys-net: can't be provisioned automatically due to the minimal template
-- sys-firewall: can't be provisioned automatically due to the minimal template
 - sys-wireguard: unfinished firewall port to nft, waiting for R4.2
 - sys-syncthing: broken firewall script functionality with disposable netvm